aragon/aragon-cli/docs-internal/Reviewing.md

   - `ID` is the PR number (e.g.: `5`)
   - `BRANCHNAME` the branch of the PR (e.g.: `feat/add-consensus`)

-Note: the remote `refs/pulls` is read-only, you cannot push commits.
+Note: the remote `refs/pulls` is read-only, we cannot push commits.

 ### Testing and adding commits